keychera/panas.reload/README.md

 ### with [`bbin`](https://github.com/babashka/bbin)

-If you want to live reload static assets, you can
+If you just want live reload for static assets, you can

 ```sh
 bbin install https://raw.githubusercontent.com/keychera/panas.reload/main/bbin/panas.file-server.clj
 panas --dir path/to/static/assets
 ```
 note:
+1. `panas.file-server.clj` is an extension of [babashka/http-server](https://github.com/babashka/http-server)
-1. live reload will works if the file is complete html (having html, head, and body tags)
+2. live reload will works if the file is a complete html (having `<html>`, `<head>`, and `<body>` tags)
-2. css will live reload if its in a link tag with `type='text/css'` and a `title` tag e.g:
+3. css will live reload if its in a link tag with `type='text/css'` and a `title` tag e.g:
 ```
 <link href="/styles.css" rel="stylesheet" type="text/css" title="default">
 ```

 ### as a babashka project

+if you want live reload a server that returns html and css:

 create a `bb.edn` file, specify source path and create a task like below (using latest git sha from the `main` branch of this repo)